nghitran/qaa/README.md

 Contributors
 ------------

-QAA is a fork from the [OSQA](http://www.osqa.net/) software and being actively maintained by SCAFA Team.
+We are SCAFA Team.
 Our core members and maintainers are:

 * @[dangtrinh](https://github.com/dangtrinh)
 * @[nghitran](https://github.com/nghitran)